wooyongc/2022UTSWMachineLearningFinalProj/README.md

   <figcaption><b>Fig 6.</b> MMSE Transforms</figcaption>
 </figure>

 Note that of the transforms performed, the asin-sqrt transform of `MMSE4mo` showed the strongest correlation to the baseline `MMSE`.
-We will try a model both using the transformed dependent variable and with the raw data.
+If necessary, we will try a model both using the transformed dependent variable and with the raw data.

 ### Feature Selection